|c. Jessica Fisher via Wikimedia Commons|

 The boy's mother stood in silence for a while.
 She watched the doctor writing on the pad.
 When her son picked up a magazine, content to ignore the adults in the room, she leaned over.

 "I am."
 In deference to the mother's privacy, the doctor kept her voice soft too.
 "I'm giving him a prescription for physical therapy."

 "I mean something for his school anxiety.
 A pill or something."

 "Ma'am, his leg wasn't broken."
 She put down the pad.
 "You saw what using the crutch did to him.
 His mind isn't broken either.
-He doesn't need a crutch for that.
+He doesn't need a crutch for it.
 Yes, he's anxious about his peers.
 He's worried that everyone will find out what he did.
 What teenager doesn't get frantic about things like that?
 It's normal."

 "Other kids take these things, these drugs.
 He's got friends on them."

 "Maybe those kids should have prescriptions.
 Maybe they shouldn't.
 I don't know them."
 She put her hands on her hips.
 She started to feel irritation with the doctors who over-prescribed drugs or maybe it was just aggravation with her patient's mother.
 "It depends on their medical situations.
 If you've got a serious chemical deficiency, you need to treat it like any other physical issue.
 But that's not your son.
 Besides, for most drugs, no one should be on them for long.
 They haven't been tested for durations of more than a few weeks.
 That's how they're meant to be used."